karlkeefer/pngr/README.md

 ### Rebuilding your database from scratch
 If you want to clear out your postgres instance and start fresh, due to a bad migration or some other issue, normal container recreation isn't enough, because docker compose creates a volume for postgres data.

-To *fully* reset your postgres instance, run:
+To *fully* reset your development environment:
 `sudo docker-compose down -v && sudo docker-compose up --build --force-recreate`

 ---